BuildAreaOrg/buildarea-ui/readme.md

 ```

-For more documentaion on how to use this library you can visit the [Storybook](https://sb.buildarea-ui.com) :link: to follow latest development
+For more documentation on how to use this library, you can visit the [Storybook](https://sb.buildarea-ui.com) :link: to follow the latest development